We are having more fun than a human being should be allowed to have.

 I don't know how they're ever going to catch it.

-Rush Limbaugh, celebrating 20 years of broadcast excellence.
+Rush Limbaugh celebrating 20 years of broadcast excellence.

-Uh, by whoever wrote the song Born Free, that we were denied permission to use it.
+One of the things that the animal rights update, we were told by whoever wrote the song Born Free that we were denied permission to use it in that fashion.

 Andy Williams, who portrayed the song vocally, said he was cool with it.

-He he would he would love it.
+He would love it.

 He loved the airplay.

-But they didn't like us putting bombs and explosions and gunfire in the animal rights update, so we that we had to stop it.
+But they didn't like us putting bombs and explosions and gunfire in the animal rights update.

-To Des Moines, this is uh this is Jared.
+To Des Moines, this is Jared.

 Nice to have you on the EIB network.